Chummy1984/technical-writing-portfolio/api-case-study_EN.md

 This demonstrates how the same request structure can be reused across multiple indicators and countries.

 As a result, the World Bank API offers a consistent and flexible way to access diverse economic and demographic data.

+## 10. Conclusion

+This case study demonstrated how to construct a request to the World Bank API, interpret both XML and JSON responses, and apply best practices for reliable results.

+Key insights include:

+- The API’s response structure is predictable and can be applied across different datasets.
+- JSON is generally easier for analysis, while XML may be required in specific workflows.
+- Null values and pagination must be handled carefully to avoid errors.
+- By adjusting country and indicator codes, the same method can be extended to a wide range of economic and demographic indicators.

+Overall, the World Bank API is an accessible and robust resource for retrieving time series data.

+With clear documentation and attention to best practices, it can be seamlessly integrated into research, reporting, and data-driven applications.